Let’s talk about the collective pain in everyone’s marketing ass.

 This highlights my earlier point – that mobile users are focused on immediately accessing key data.
 Whether that is inventory, booking info, business hours, pricing – whatever – these visitors would rather hit “Call Now” than spend more time trying to find data that is not immediately viewable on your site.

-Furthermore, as Tommy Walker, former Editor of ConversionXL, pointed out previously, the ability to quickly make a call is most important to mobile users during the purchase phase of the buying cycle.
+Furthermore, as Tommy Walker, former Editor of CXL, pointed out previously, the ability to quickly make a call is most important to mobile users during the purchase phase of the buying cycle.
 When a consumer is ready to buy with a phone in their hand, they often want to make a call.

 This is great news for call-based businesses like Esurance, which used click-to-call to increase call volume by 200% and decrease cost per acquisition by 30%.